 Though it was nearly ten years ago, thats what I recall to be the general message of my high school graduation speech.
 And while I took it to heart and vowed to live according to the words, I’m afraid I haven’t done much world changing.
 Despite my volunteering and pleasant disposition, I haven’t even come close to changing the world.
 However, I did manage to change my dress size, credit score and bank account for the worst.
 I had become a typical twenty-something year old – a far cry from what I set out to be.

 However, that didn’t stop me from proudly proclaiming that I am a world changer whenever the opportunity arose.
 That is until I had my eyes opened by REAL world changers.
-They were teenagers that provided beds for homeless teens on the street.
-They were college grads selling eco-friendly backpacks made by woman in third world countries that helps their education.
-They were writing speeches for the president.
+Some were teenagers that provided beds for homeless teens on the street.
+Others were college grads selling eco-friendly backpacks made by women in third world countries that helps their education.
+One was writing speeches for the president.
 They were creating social networking sites.
 And they were technology visionaries developing electronic products to be used by people all over the world.

 Suddenly, the thought that I was changing the world seemed nothing but silly.
 In fact, all I’ve been was selfish.
 My day to day life revolved only around things that made me happy.
 I wrote for this blog, taught Zumba, and took pole dance classes.
 All of them made me happy.
 None of them changed the world.
 Every now and then, I donated to a cause or volunteered at the soup kitchen but that’s nothing compared to the people I listed who truly changed the world.
 I certainly didn’t volunteer as much as I used to.